 To put it simply, using low-level laser therapy, we focus infrared and red light on specific tissue.
 This light energizes the cellular mass and produces collagen which helps aid the tissue healing process.
 Using vascular dilation and synthesis, blood circulation is enhanced in the targeted area.

 Laser therapy is a super quick procedure, with a session taking approximately ten minutes.
 Signs of success are usually apparent after just three to five treatments.

 Laser therapy is used for a variety of conditions, some of the most common of which include:

-Low-level laser therapy is normally combined with other types of veterinary medicine including pharmaceutical regimens and alternative therapies.
-The broad biochemical benefits, and lack of adverse side effects, have made laser therapy the preferred post-operative rehab method in veterinary medicine.
+Often, laser therapy is paired with other forms of veterinary medicine including medication and alternative therapies.
+With very little possibility of adverse side effects, laser therapy is quickly becoming the go-to rehabilitation treatment following surgery.

 Our friendly and caring staff at Southern Hills Veterinary Hospital are experienced, knowledgeable, and devoted to every animal that comes to our Tulsa veterinary clinic.
 We know you want the best for your cat or dog, and that’s what we provide.